 Michelle was appointed Executive Director of HSC in May 2020 and previously served for many years as the Deputy Executive Director and Deputy Director.
 HSC advocates for the nonprofit human services organizations that provide critical services for New Yorkers such as programs for seniors, youth, and the homeless and disabled.
 Currently, Michelle oversees the COVID-19 response within the human services sector, coordinating with government and other external partners to ensure that human services providers are equipped to address the profound social, economic, and public health challenges facing communities and the human services workforce.

-Michelle Jackson has been with the Human Services Council since 2008, and currently serves as the organization’s Deputy Executive Director.
-HSC advocates for the nonprofit human services organizations that provide critical services such as programs for seniors, youth, and the homeless and disabled.
-Ms. Jackson coordinates HSC’s government relations strategy and has led revolutionary policy changes to improve the nonprofit sector’s ability to maximize social impact in communities, most notably in securing over $100 million in cost-of-living adjustments for NYC human services workers and $120 million in nonprofit infrastructure investments.
-She represents HSC at public hearings and relevant government taskforces on these issues.
+Under her roles as Deputy Executive Director and Deputy Director, Michelle coordinated HSC’s government relations strategy and has led revolutionary policy changes, leading both City and State campaigns to improve the nonprofit sector’s ability to maximize social impact in communities most notably in securing over $200 million in cost-of-living adjustments for NYC human services workers and $120 million in nonprofit infrastructure investments.
+She also represented HSC at public hearings and relevant government taskforces on these issues.